 Jordan graduated from the University of Southern California with a BSc in Economics and Mathematics in 2012.
 Before coming to Penn, he worked as a statistician in the Center for Health and Community at the University of California, San Francisco.
-His research interests include population aging and health, biodemography, life-course epidemiology, statistical and machine learning methods, and environmental stress.
-His current work examines (1) the contribution of early life exposures to later-life cognitive impairment within a gene-environment framework and (2) apolipoprotein E (APOE) genotype-specific mortality risk using demographic synthesis.
+Jordan’s current work examines the contribution of Alzheimer’s disease and related dementias to population-level trends in mortality and life expectancy in the US.
+In related work, he combines a life course framework with multi-state modeling techniques to examine disparities in cognitive health transitions.
+Additional research interests include informal care, long-term care policy, and bioethics.
 Jordan's favorite children's book is Harold and the Purple Crayon.

 Jordan was awarded a fellowship from the Alzheimer's Association to present work on explaining trends in dementia incidence at the Alzheimer's Association International Conference this summer.

 Recent publication: Eli Puterman, Jordan Weiss, Jue Lin, Samantha Schilf, Aaron Slusher, Kirsten L. Johansen, Elissa S. Epel (2018) "Aerobic exercise lengthens telomeres and reduces stress in family caregivers: A randomized controlled trial - Curt Richter Award Paper 2018", Psychoneuroendocrinology, https://doi.org/10.1016/j.psyneuen.2018.08.002